asadprodhan/GPU-accelerated-guppy-basecalling/README.md

 ## **Requirements**

+This tutorial has been written for Ubuntu 18.04 Operating System on Linux.

 - NVIDIA GPU device.
 GPU-accelerated guppy is built around the NVIDIA GPU device.
 Therefore, your computer must have one or more NVIDIA GPUs